cgaenzler/phactix-ai/_posts/2025-11-07-proactix-ai-initial-demo.markdown

 We are excited to share the first official demo video for the **Phactix AI** application, walking through the core compliance workflow.

-This video covers the full user journey: from selecting a meeting and giving **patient consent** to triggering the **compliance alert** during a live conversation.
+This video covers the full user journey: from selecting a meeting and giving **consent** to triggering the **compliance alert** during a live conversation.

 ### Watch the Full Demo